I can remember the moment very clearly.

 - 3.14 Trekking Day 12: Lukla- Kathmandu

-- 4 Everest Basecamp Important Information & Tips
+- 4 Best Time to Trek Everest Basecamp

 I cannot stress the importance of having good insurance coverage throughout this trek.
 We personally recommend World Nomads as they have full medical evacuation for high altitude within their standard package whilst it is usually a premium or an add-on with other companies.